-CONFIGURATION ELEMENT DESCRIPTION Code NAR01 Name Ensure that vSphere management traffic is on a restricted network.
+CONFIGURATION ELEMENT DESCRIPTION Code NAR01 Name Ensure that vSphere management tra ffic is on a restricted network.
 Description The vSphere management network provides access to the vSphere management interface on each component.
-Any remote attack would most likely begin with gaining entry to this network.
-The vSphere management interfaces include: Management VMkernel interface on ESXi Risk or Control Services running on the management interface provide an opportunity for an attacker to gain privileged access to the systems.
-Recommendation Level Enterprise SSLF Parameters or Objects Configuration The vSphere management port group should be in a dedicated VLAN on a common vSwitch.
+Any remote attack most likely would begin with gaining entry to this network.
+The vSphere management interfaces include: • Service console interface on VMware ESX • Management VMkernel interface on VMware ESXi Risk or Control Services running on the management interface provide an opportunity for an attacker to gain privileged access to the systems.
+Recommendation Level Enterprise.
+SSLF.
+Parameters or Objects Configuration The vSphere management port group should be in a dedicated VLAN on a common vSwitch.
 The vSwitch can be shared with production (virtual machine) traffic, as long as the vSphere management port group's VLAN is not used by production virtual machines.
 The vSphere management port group should be on a management-only vSwitch.

-Effect on Functionality At least one additional physical network adaptor must be dedicated to management (more if network adaptor teaming is used).
-This might greatly increase the cost of the physical networking infrastructure required; in resource- constrained environments (such as blades), this might not be possible to achieve.
+CONFIGURATION ELEMENT DESCRIPTION Effect on Functionality At least one additional physical network adaptor must be dedicated to management (more if network adaptor teaming is used).
+This might greatly increase the cost of the physical networking infrastructure required.
+In resource-constrained environments (such as blades), this might not be possible to achieve.
 Test Check for usage of VLAN ID on nonmanagement port groups.
 Check that the network segment is not routed, except possibly to networks where other management-related entities are found.
 In particular, make sure that production virtual machine traffic cannot be routed to this network.
-In addition to enterprise tests: Check that the management-only vSwitch does not contain any nonmanagement port groups.
+In addition to enterprise tests, • Check that the management-only vSwitch does not contain any nonmanagement port groups.

-CONFIGURATION ELEMENT DESCRIPTION Code NAR02 Name Ensure that VMotion traffic is isolated.
-Description The security issue with VMotion migrations is that information is transmitted in plain text, and anyone with access to the network over which this information flows can view it.
-Ensure that VMotion traffic is separate from production traffic on an isolated network.
-This network should be nonroutable (no layer 3 router spanning this and other networks), which will prevent any outside access to the network.
-Risk or Control Attackers can sniff VMotion traffic to obtain memory contents of a virtual machine.
+CONFIGURATION ELEMENT DESCRIPTION Code NAR02 Name Ensure that vMotion traffic is isolated.
+Description The security issue with vMotion migrations is that information is transmitted in plain text, and anyone with access to the network over which this information flows can view it.
+Ensure that vMotion traffic is separate from production traffic on an isolated network.
+This network should be nonroutable (no layer-3 router spanning this and other networks), which will prevent any outside access to the network.
+Risk or Control Attackers can intercept vMotion traffic to obtain memory contents of a virtual machine.
 They might also potentially stage a MiTM attack in which the contents are modified during migration.

-Recommendation Level Enterprise SSLF Parameters or Objects Configuration VMotion port group should be in a dedicated VLAN on a common vSwitch.
-The vSwitch can be shared with production (virtual machine) traffic, as long as the VMotion port group's VLAN is not used by production virtual machines.
-VMotion port group should be on a management-only vSwitch.
-Effect on Functionality At least one additional physical network adaptor must be dedicated to management (more if network adaptor teaming is used).
-This might greatly increase the cost of the physical networking infrastructure required, and in resource-constrained environments (such as blades), this might not even be possible to achieve.
-Test Check for usage of VLAN ID on non-VMotion port groups.
-Check that VLAN is isolated and not routed in the physical network.
-In addition to enterprise tests: Check that VMotion port group vSwitch does not contain any nonmanagement port groups.
-Check that the physical network is not accessed by any other nonmanagement entity.
+Recommendation Level Enterprise.
+SSLF.
+Parameters or Objects Configuration The vMotion port group should be in a dedicated VLAN on a common vSwitch.
+The vSwitch can be shared with production (virtual machine) traffic, as long as the vMotion port group's VLAN is not used by production virtual machines.
+The vMotion port group should be on a management-only vSwitch.

+CONFIGURATION ELEMENT DESCRIPTION Effect on Functionality At least one additional physical network adaptor must be dedicated to management (more if network adaptor teaming is used).
+This might greatly increase the cost of the physical networking infrastructure required.
+In resource-constrained environments (such as blades), this might not be possible to achieve.
+Test Check for usage of the VLAN ID on non-vMotion port groups.
+Check that the VLAN is isolated and not routed in the physical network.
+In addition to enterprise tests: • Check that the vMotion port group vSwitch does not contain any nonmanagement port groups. • Check that the physical network is not accessed by any other nonmanagement entity.